 Cutting Business Income Taxes

-Virtually all businesses are now eligible for a 100% tax deduction on the first $250,000 of business income.
+All individuals are eligible for a 100% tax deduction on the first $250,000 of their business income.
 This deduction is the centerpiece of a major tax reform package initiated by Ohio Governor John Kasich and approved by the Ohio General Assembly that produced the largest overall tax reduction in the country - $2.7 billion over three years.
 House Bill 64 and Senate Bill 208 continued the business income deduction to 2015 and forward.

 For taxable year 2016 and forward, the business income deduction will enable a business owner who files single or married filing jointly to deduct 100% of business income up to $250,000 from the adjusted gross income they report on their Ohio personal income tax return.
 Married filing separate filers will deduct 100% of business income up to $125,000.
 Any remaining business income above these thresholds will be taxed at a flat 3% rate.